-Harley Tropin is President of Kozyak Tropin & Throckmorton.
+Harley Tropin is Founding Partner of Kozyak Tropin & Throckmorton.
 Mr. Tropin concentrates his practice on high stakes business litigation.

 Harley was recognized by the American Jewish Committee for his outstanding legal work and community contributions with the 2016 Learned Hand award.
 He has been recognized by Best Lawyers in America since 1989 and is in the top-tier litigation category, “Bet-The-Company Litigators.”
 He has been awarded “Lawyer of the Year” for Miami Mass Tort Litigation/Class Actions for 2014 – 2019.
 Chambers USA places him in its top “Tier 1” ranking and describes Harley as “one of the deans of the Florida Bar” and “a tremendous oral advocate – he’s a very savvy and smart lawyer who knows which buttons to push and when.”
 He is also listed in Florida Super Lawyers, Florida Trend’s “Legal Elite,” and one of fifty Florida Lawyers named to the Legal Elite Hall of Fame.
 He is a member of the American Board of Trial Advocates, a Fellow of the International Academy of Trial Lawyers, and a member of its Board of Directors.
 Harley is also a member of the Federal Judicial Nominating Commission.